jbloomlab/IFNsorted_flu_single_cell/README.md

 1. The BCL files that contain the deep sequencing data are on the Bloom lab `ngs` directory, and are linked to directly in [align_and_annotate.ipynb][].

 2. [./data/flu_sequences/](./data/flu_sequences) contains the influenza genomes for both the wildtype A/WSN/1933 virus and the variants with double synonymous mutations barcoding the end of the mRNAs, as taken from the Bloom lab reverse-genetics plasmids used to grow these viruses.

+3. [./data/images/](./data/images/) contains some schematic images used in the Jupyter notebooks.

 ## Results and Conclusions
 The results from the analysis in each notebook are displayed and described in that notebook.